synfonaut/Open-Directory/README.md

 Mailchimp newsletter
 Click to expand like old reddit

+* 404 page
 * fix twitter banner, make it nice and large, add icon
 * do server side seo rendering
+* minor: if your default tip amount is .10 it will only show .1 until you click